 Amongst all the vicious ransomware gangs on the rise, Conti is one of the first names on the top of this list.
 The FBI has linked the Conti ransomware group to over 400 cyber attacks on organizations around the globe, with demands going as high as $25 million.

-In addition to being one of the most ambitious ransomware gangs, Conti is also the most trustworthy and unreliable of all.
+In addition to being one of the most ambitious ransomware gangs, Conti is also the most untrustworthy and unreliable of all.
 In several cases, the gang refused to give the victims their data back even after the ransom was paid!

 One of the most high-profile attacks by the Conti ransomware gang was on Florida’s Broward County Public Schools, where the hackers demanded a ransom of a whopping $40 million.
 The group also attacked the Irish Health Service Executive, causing delays in cancellation of patient appointments and COVID-19 tests in Ireland.
 It is also known for attacking a government board in New Zealand and a government agency in Scotland.